lebaohung/CaseStudy3official/README.md

 # Pink Restaurant

 Developing a dinner preservation website in which clients are allowed to pre-order at the desired restaurant in pre-defined time slots.
-Besides, the system also updates the restaurants status for ad- mins.
+Besides, the system also updates the restaurants status for admins.

 ---
-#Tech Stack:
+# Tech Stack:
 - Java Sevlet
 - JSP
 - JavaScript